Understanding the secret language of job postings can supercharge your resume, your cover letter, and your answers to interview questions.

 Moreover, when you understand how these skills affect your daily work, and can tell interviewers about your work in a way that highlights your application of these skills, you will be one big step closer to turning interviews into offers and succeeding on the job.

-The Secret Language in Your Resume
+Listing Transferable Skills in Your Resume

 In a resume, you might decide to highlight such highly relevant achievements with a Performance Highlights or a Career Highlights section right after your Professional Competencies section.